Updated Apr 09, 2026

 Q: What is the broader implication for student voice?

 A: Better assessment literacy can make student feedback more actionable.
-When students understand what good looks like and how marks are derived, their feedback tends to become more specific, which improves the quality of evidence for programme teams and quality processes.
+When students understand what good looks like and how marks are derived, their feedback tends to become more specific.
+That improves the quality of evidence for programme teams and makes quality processes easier to defend.

 [Quality Assurance Agency for Higher Education]: "QAA-funded CEP publishes toolkit for assessment literacy"